Farm Bill Compromise Reached With SNAP Changes Out, Industrial Hemp In

 Lawmakers are hoping for swift passage this week so that it does not get swept into negotiations to keep the government funded beyond next Friday.

 Keeping in spirit with the holiday season, Congress gifted itself a little breathing room by last week by punting on a fight over funding the government into late December.
 This came on the heels of tributes honoring former President George H.W.
-Bush at both the U.S. Capitol where he lay in state and at the memorial service National Cathedral last week.
+Bush at both the U.S. Capitol where he lay in state and at the memorial service at the Washington National Cathedral last week.

 Bush died late last month at age 94.

-President Trump had repeatedly weighed in on negotiations saying he wanted stricter work rules in the final bill.
+Trump had repeatedly weighed in on negotiations saying he wanted stricter work rules in the final bill.
 Not having stricter work requirements is seen as a setback by conservatives who had made reducing federal safety net programs a top priority with Republicans controlling of both chambers of Congress and the White House.

 The outcome of the midterm elections changed the negotiating leverage conservative holdouts had on the work requirement issue.
 If no deal was reached, the farm bill writing process would start anew under Democratic control of the House when the new Congress is seated in January.

-According the Agriculture Department more than 42 million Americans received SNAP benefits last year.
-The nutrition title of the farm bill, which includes SNAP, makes up approximately 80 percent of the farm bill's expenditures.
+According the Agriculture Department, more than 42 million Americans received SNAP benefits last year.
+The nutrition title of the farm bill, which includes SNAP, makes up about 80 percent of the farm bill's expenditures.

-The Trump administration has hinted at plans to limit states' authority it gives to states to temporarily suspend work requirements for some food stamp recipients.
+The Trump administration has hinted at plans to limit states' authority to temporarily suspend work requirements for some food stamp recipients.
 States can use the waivers citing areas of high unemployment or limited job availability.

-Politico reported last week that Agriculture Secretary Sonny Perdue will introduce the proposed rule change after the Farm Bill passes.
+Politico reported last week that Agriculture Secretary Sonny Perdue will introduce the proposed rule change after the farm bill passes.

 Because the USDA proposal would be a change through regulation, it does not need to be approved by Congress.